mprallison/minimal_image_deploy/README.md

 This anticipates:
 A GCP project has been created.
-You are added as a principal with at least Editor role permissions.
+You are added as an IAM principal.
 A repository has been created in artifact registry.
 Google cloud SDK shell is up and running.